insprd/Shape.css/README.md

 Since browser support for CSS3 and prefixes are constantly changing, `shape.css` does not include them.
 You should implement [Autoprefixer](github.com/ai/autoprefixer) (recommended), or [-prefix-free](http://leaverou.github.io/prefixfree/).

 You can also parse the prefixes yourself if you want to support certain vintage browsers.
+Check [Can I use](http://caniuse.com/) to see what you need.

 # Shapes included: